Regiment "Cavalleggeri di Palermo" (30th): World War II

 Upon Italy's entry into World War II, the Squadrons Group "Cavalleggeri di Palermo" was mobilized as I Squadrons Group "Cavalleggeri di Palermo".
-On 24 October 1940, the squadrons group was demobilized and its personnel release.
+On 24 October 1940, the squadrons group was demobilized and its personnel released.
 On 16 January 1941, the I Squadrons Group "Cavalleggeri di Palermo" was mobilized once more with newly drafted personnel.
 The squadrons group was assigned to the XVI Army Corps, which was responsible for the defense of Sicily to the East of a line from Cefalù to Gela.

 Between Italy's entry into the war and 1943 the Cavalry Mobilization Depot in Caltanissetta formed the following units with cavalry recruits and reservists from Sicily: